-A student may change curriculum or field of specialization only with the approval of the student's adviser and the director of the curriculum or the chair of the department the student wishes to enter.
-The student's quality point average and the reasons for change will be assessed by the chair of the department into which the student is transferring.
+A student may change curriculum or field of study of specialization only with the approval of the chair of the department the student wishes to enter.
+Change notifications are also sent to the chair of the student's prior program.
+The student’s grade point average and the reasons for change will be assessed by the chair of the department into which the student is transferring.

-Specific professional programs, such as nursing, medical technology, are limited in the number of students who can be accommodated.
+Specific professional programs, such as nursing and medical technology, are limited in the number of students who can be accommodated.
 Students planning to enter these fields should contact the appropriate department.

-A student who is already the recipient of a baccalaureate degree (from East Stroudsburg University or elsewhere) who wishes to pursue an additional undergraduate field will be required to complete a minimum of thirty-two semester hours at East Stroudsburg University including the requirements for the major.
+A student who is already the recipient of a baccalaureate degree (either from East Stroudsburg University or from a different regionally accredited university) who wishes to pursue an additional undergraduate field will be required to complete a minimum of 30 credit hours at East Stroudsburg University including the requirements for the major.
 The program of study for the additional degree is to be approved by the appropriate department chair and appropriate academic dean.